-If you’re traveling on a long-distance train, an Acela, or a regional route, check out the train menus for meal options and tips on dining aboard.
-You can also find information about bringing your food.
+If you travel on a long-distance train, like the Acela or a regional route, check the train menus for meal options and tips on dining on board.
+You can also find information about bringing food with you.

 On long journeys, I like to visit the Café Car to stretch my legs and grab a quick snack or drink.
 I also bring my snacks and a water bottle to stay refreshed.
 If my trip starts early, I usually enjoy my coffee while waiting and finish it before boarding to avoid spills—it’s one less thing to juggle!
 Amtrak serves brewed coffee on board, so you can always grab a cup unless you’re craving something more “fancy.”